 What is a Registered Agent?
-What Do They Do?
+What Do They Do for a Business?

 When you register your business with a state, one of the required bits of information is the name and address of your business's registered agent.
 This information is important, so don't leave it out.
 You can put down your name and address as a registered agent, but it's much better to hire someone.
 This article explains why having a registered agent is a good idea for your business.

-The cost of a registered agent service varies, but you might expect to pay between $125 and $200.
-Some registered agents provide additional services for additional cost, such as filing documents, notifying businesses of upcoming events like an annual filing or a franchise tax filing date.
+The cost of a registered agent service varies, but you might expect to pay between $125 and $200 each year.
+Some registered agents provide additional services for an additional cost, such as filing documents, notifying businesses of upcoming events like an annual filing or a franchise tax filing date.